BryanRuan/BryanRuan/itmo356/Podcasts/Chapter-09/pc-chapter-09.md

 * ~12:18 Why does a business write and deploy software?

+They  write and deploy software in order to move their business forward

 * ~13:00 The Agile methodology says who should own the product?
 IT or the Developers?